-In 2022, the Board met on 12 occasions, of which eight were scheduled meetings.
+In 2023, the Board met on 11 occasions, of which eight were scheduled meetings.
 Generally, Board meetings are held over two days (including Board Committee meetings).
 Directors are invited to visit the Company's operations during the year, often in conjunction with Board and Committee meetings.
-During 2022, the Board visited the Company's mineral sands operations in the southwest of Western Australia.
+During 2023, the Board participated in a three-day site visit to Iluka's Mid-West operations and project sites: Cataby, Narngulu and Eneabba.
 In addition to these formal meetings, the Board spent a day dedicated to strategic planning.

-The Chairman chaired all the meetings.
-In addition, the non-executive directors meet independently of management to discuss relevant issues at each board meeting.
+The Chairman chaired all meetings.
+In addition, the non-executive directors meet independently of management to discuss relevant issues at each scheduled board meeting.

-Directors' attendance at Board and committee meetings during 2022 is detailed overleaf.
+Directors' attendance at Board and committee meetings during 2023 is detailed overleaf.

-Meetings of directors - 2022
+Meetings of directors - 2023